HomeSpan/HomeSpan/docs/Reference.md

 * *minValue* - specifies the default minimum range for a valid value, which may be able to be overriden by a call to `setRange()`.
 Not applicable for Strings-based Characteristics
 * *staticRange* - set to *true* if *minValue* and *maxValue* are static and cannot be overridden with a call to `setRange()`.
 Set to *false* if calls to `setRange()` are allowed.
 Not applicable for Strings-based Characteristics

-As an example, the first line below creates a custom Characteristic named "Voltage" with a UUID code that is recognized by Eve for HomeKit.
+As an example, the first line below creates a custom Characteristic named "Voltage" with a UUID code that is recognized by the *Eve for HomeKit* app.
 The parameters show that the Characteristic is read-only (PR) and notifications are enabled (EV).
 The default range of allowed values is 0-240, with a default of 120.
 The range *can* be overridden by subsequent calls to `setRange()`.
 The second line below creates a custom read-only String-based Characteristic:

 ```C++
 CUSTOM_CHAR(Voltage, E863F10A-079E-48FF-8F27-9C2605A29F52, PR+EV, UINT16, 120, 0, 240, false);